Important Safety Information

 Potential Treatment Options

 Like in adults, most ACL tears in young athletes will require surgery.
-Not surgically repairing an ACL tear or delaying surgery can have negative impacts, including risk of injury to the meniscus and the bones of the knee joint.6 ACL reconstructions require the surgeon to drill through the knee, pass a graft through, and secure it to the bone using suture, buttons, or screws.
+Not surgically repairing an ACL tear or delaying surgery or choosing not to surgically treat an ACL tear can have negative impacts, including risk of injury to the meniscus and the bones of the knee joint.6 ACL surgery generally requires the surgeon to drill through the knee, pass the graft through, and secure it to the bone using suture, buttons, or screws.

 Explore potential treatment options by clicking on each below.